 • Your child no longer lives with you.

-• You stop using child care.
+• You stop using child care or your child has been excessively absent.

 If You Disagree with a CCR&R Action